wikipathways/pvjs/README.md

 3. Send Us a Pull Request
 -------------------------
 * View each of the test pathways at http://your-github-account.github.io/pathvisiojs/test/ to ensure your code works well
-* Create a pull request to the wikipathways fork of pathvisiojs
+* Create a pull request to the wikipathways fork of pathvisiojs:
 ```
 wikipathways:gh-pages ... your-github-account:gh-pages
 ```